Corporate Social Responsibility: definition

 • And a payroll in excess of 500 employees.

 Since 2017, publication of the CSR report (or corporate social responsibility report) has been mandatory.
-This report is better known as the extra-financial performance declaration.
+This report is better known as the declaration of extra-financial performance.

 • social and environmental consequences of corporate activities

-• impact of corporate activities on respect for human rights and the fight against corruption and tax evasion
+• the impact of companies' activities on respect for human rights and the fight against corruption and tax evasion

-For example, you can consult Total's 2018 extra-financial performance declaration.
+For example, you can consult the Total's 2018 non-financial performance declaration.

-Make an appointment with one of our advisors
+Make an appointment with one of our advisers

 CSR (Corporate Social Responsibility) policy: examples from France and elsewhere

-Companies in France and elsewhere have already implemented actions on their own scale.
+Companies in France and elsewhere have already set up initiatives on their own scale.
 These actions have had a very positive effect on their employees and their image.
 This list of examples can provide inspiration for CSR (Corporate Social Responsibility) project leaders.

-What types of action can a company take as part of its CSR (Corporate Social Responsibility) program?
+What types of action can a company take as part of a CSR (Corporate Social Responsibility) initiative?

 • Environment audit and action plan

-• Action plans depend, of course, on the company's industry.
-For example, if the company is in textiles, it may start sourcing its fabrics from organic or local producers in order to reduce its carbon footprint.
+• The action plans depend, of course, on the company's industry.
+For example, if the company is in textiles, it can start sourcing its fabrics from organic or local producers in order to reduce its carbon footprint. carbon footprint.

 • Company